Human Rights Defender of Armenia: Qualifications

+Election

 The National Assembly shall appoint the Defender by a vote of more than 3/5 of the general number of deputies from candidates nominated by the president of the Republic, 1/5 of the National Assembly deputies.
 He/she shall be appointed to office for a term of 6 years, with not more than two consecutive terms.

-The Defender should take the following oath upon his/her appointment:
+Before executing the powers of the office, a defender is required to take the following oath:

-"Having accepted the commitments of human rights defender I hereby swear to be faithful to RA Constitution and laws, the principles of justice and civil society as to defend the human rights and fundamental freedoms of individuals.
-I swear to act in impartial, honest and diligent manner."
+Having accepted the commitments of human rights defender I hereby swear to be faithful to RA Constitution and laws, the principles of justice and civil society as to defend the human rights and fundamental freedoms of individuals.
+I swear to act in impartial, honest and diligent manner.